Toyota C-HR Review 2025: Price, specs & boot space

 Whatever it is, the revised C-HR is a better car to drive than its predecessor.
 Considering Toyota has already sold 840,000 units of the original model, it’s easy to see just how much appeal this car will have to existing C-HR converts who already know of its powertrain quirks and compromises on the roominess front.

 You’ll need to be a fan to begin with though because the Toyota C-HR isn’t a cheap option and, if you plump for one of the high-spec models, it represents quite a big financial commitment.
 That’s a bit of a risk for Toyota, especially when buyers for this segment of the market aren’t short on choice.
-In terms of rivals to tempt you away from the delicious new design lines, there’s plenty of crossover product to choose from, with the likes of the Skoda Karoq, Peugeot 3008, Honda HR-V and hugely popular Nissan Qashqai to consider.
+In terms of rivals to tempt you away from the delicious new design lines, there’s plenty of crossover products to choose from, with the likes of the Skoda Karoq, Peugeot 3008, Honda HR-V and hugely popular Nissan Qashqai to consider.
 However, if you’re keen on making a style statement, there’s no denying the visual charm of the new C-HR, especially if you head for one of those stunning bi-tone cars.

 Looking for a used car for sale?
 We've got 100s of Toyota Approved Used Cars for Sale for you to choose from, including a wide range of Toyota C-HR models for sale.
 If you're looking for the older version, you need our used Toyota C-HR (2016-2022) review.